Need help with guest room bedding? I’m sharing my tips for how to make a guest bed plus my favorite bedding pieces too!

 Sources: Mirror | Upholstered Wingback Bed (Zuma White fabric) | Quilt | White and beige check duvet (similar) | 24″ Embroidered pillow covers | 20″ White tassel end pillow cover (similar) | White lamp (similar) | Round Wood Beaded Tray | Clock

-When my guests first arrive, I tell them to feel free to take off whatever bedding layers they don’t want so they know it’s fine to take off any unwanted layers to make the bed their own.
+When my guests first arrive, I make sure they know they’re free to take the duvet off the bed if that’s how they’re most comfortable.
 Want more bed-making details?
 Check out my post with the step by step of how to make a bed.

 Then every time you make the bed after washing your bedding, you’ll know to put the knotted thread in that specific bottom corner and you’ll have it going the right direction without wasting time trying to figure out which end is up!